Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7970 should theoretically be much faster than the Radeon HD 5750 1GB in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 7970 should be 259% faster than the Radeon HD 5750 1GB in general, because of its higher bandwidth. (explain)

-Texel RateThe Radeon HD 7970 should be a lot (about 370%) faster with regards to anisotropic filtering than the Radeon HD 5750 1GB. (explain)
+Texel RateThe Radeon HD 7970 is quite a bit (approximately 370%) faster with regards to texture filtering than the Radeon HD 5750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison